cloudposse/docs/content/glossary/s3-bucket.md

 - s3
 - aws
 ---
+An S3 bucket is a logical unit of storage in S3 that stores collections of objects.

 Think of an S3 bucket as a top-level folder.
 It must be globally unique on AWS across all customers and accounts.